Alamo Institutes Co-Curricular Programming

 Alamo Institutes Admin for Institutes 1 & 6: VACANT

 Alamo Institutes Admin for Institutes 2 & 4: Enrique Salinas, firstname.lastname@example.org

 Alamo Institutes Admin for Institutes 3 & 5: Felicia Campos, email@example.com

 How does SPC Student Life define Co-Curricular Programming?

 Activities, programs, and learning experiences that supplement and complement college curriculum, support the academic experience, and strengthen retention and completion outside of the classroom (Astin, 1984).

 Experiential Learning: Activities and events outside of the classroom that enhance student engagement, fosters leadership development, develops soft skills, and strengthen retention and completion (Chickering, 1969; Kohlberg, 1977).

-Service Learning: An engaging learning strategy that combines course content with relevant community service.
-Through course work, community service, and critical self-reflection, students gain increased knowledge and sense of civic responsibility (Jacoby, 2009).
+Service-Learning: An engaging learning strategy that combines course content with relevant community service.
+Through course work, community service, and critical self-reflection, students gain increased knowledge and a sense of civic responsibility (Jacoby, 2009).